itsnipa/manual_testing1/README.md

+Here’s a `README.md` file for manual testing of bikroy.com website:

+---

-# Bikroy.com Manual Testing Guide
+# bikroy.com Manual Testing Guide

 Welcome to the manual testing guide for Bikroy.com.
 This guide provides instructions for performing manual testing to ensure the website's functionality, usability, and reliability.